Moffefe/MycoBox/docs/getting-started.md

 Before enabling automatic control, verify that the displayed measurements are reasonable for the current environment.

 A disconnected or incorrectly installed sensor should be corrected before automatic operation is enabled.

+CO₂ is currently used as a monitored environmental parameter.

 ---